ARM-software/lisa/doc/kernel_tests.rst

     # To run a test matching a pattern
     lisa-test '*test_task_placement'

+    # For reStructuredText to have its bullet point closing blank line
+    printf "\n"

 More advanced workflows are described at :ref:`automated-testing-page`.

 From a python environment